Social Media Trends for 2018: Which Trends to Incorporate Now

 We all know the oldest sales trick in the book is creating a personal connection with potential customers in order to sell them a solution for a problem they have – savvy brands will be utilizing Instagram stories in 2018 for exactly that.

-This will only get stronger in 2018 – nothing sells products or services faster than a trusted source that users have intentionally invited into their everyday lives for whatever reason.
+This will be one of the most dominant social media trends for 2018.
+Nothing sells products or services faster than a trusted source that users have intentionally invited into their everyday lives for whatever reason.

-They’re the new millennial group – today’s oldest Gen Zers are 22 years old.
+It’s the new millennial group – today’s oldest Gen-Zers are 22 years old.

 Now that we feel sufficiently old and hopeless, let’s dust ourselves off and look at adapting our marketing activities accordingly to speak to the new kids on the block.
 FYI platforms like Instagram and Snapchat are now your new best friends.